 What is the Victorian Cuboree?
 It is the Cub Scout equivalent of the Scouts’ Australian Jamboree.

-Approximately 3,500 Cub Scouts from across Victoria will attend the 9th Cuboree, 2017.
-On top of this, there will be over 1,000 leaders and support staff on site, to look after the Cubs.
+Approximately 3,500 Cub Scouts from across Victoria attended the 9th Cuboree in 2017.
+There were also over 1,000 leaders and support staff on site to look after the Cubs.
 It was a 4 night camp for all Victorian Cub Scouts aged 9 and above.

 Read about eligibility for the 2017 Cuboree